What is the Young Mathematicians’ Awards?

-The winning regional teams from across DFW will battle it out with another high-level math problem to decide which school will be crowned YMA 2017 Champions!
+The winning regional teams from across DFW will battle it out with another high-level math problem to decide which school will be crowned YMA 2018 Champions!
+This final round will be held at the Microsoft Store in NorthPark Center in their digital classroom.
 The winning school will receive a trophy and local press coverage.
 All finalists will receive individual medals and competition t-shirts.
 A presentation assembly will be held at each school in December or January to recognize the success of all finalists.

 How do I get my school involved?

 We have had some wonderful feedback from teachers and parents